freeagent1384/brewblox-tilt/README.md

 During development, you need to have your environment activated.
 When it is activated, your terminal prompt is prefixed with (.venv).

-Visual Studio code with suggested settings does this automatically whenever you open a .py file.
+Visual Studio Code with suggested settings does this automatically whenever you open a .py file.
 If you prefer using a different editor, you can do it manually by running:
 ```bash
 poetry shell
 ```